MatheusBaldi/cotabox-challenge/README.md

 ## Run locally

-Make sure the ports 3000 and 4000 are available

-The backend must be run before the frontend
+**The backend must be run before the frontend**

 [MongoDB](https://www.mongodb.com) must be installed locally

+By default the database will connection be configured as mongodb://127.0.0.1:27017/local_db, but you can use a `.env` file to change it.
+There is a `.env-example` file in the root directory for convenience.

 ### Get the project

 ```
 git clone https://github.com/MatheusBaldi/cotabox-challenge.git
-cd cotabox-challenge // Project's root directory
+cd cotabox-challenge
 ```

 ### Backend